-The Polytechnic offers a range of learning support for students.
+The Polytechnic offers a range of learning support services for students.

 Students can meet with academic staff and PASS leaders in one-to-one sessions, where support and help can be given for the individual learning needs.

 Students with learning disabilities or challenges can get help and support from the learning specialist and Student Counsellor.
 This can include a range of support and help to ensure students are ready to learn and succeed.

 Students can make appointments to enhance their skills in a range of areas: